-Admission requirements differ depending on the status of the applicant (freshman, transfer, etc.) and the level of academic program.
-The "apply by student type" pages describe the credentials considered, the admission requirements and the application procedures for each applicant status and program level in more detail.
+Admission requirements differ depending on the status of the applicant (first-year student, transfer, etc.) and the level of academic program.
+The "apply by student type" page describe the credentials considered, the admission requirements and the application procedures for each applicant status and program level in more detail.
 First-year/freshman and transfer admission requirements are summarized below.
 Please see the NMU Bulletin for Admissions Policy information.

 Secondary School Preparation